Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

 # Render Pipeline Converter

-The **Render Pipeline Converter** performs the following tasks:

-* Converts assets made for a Built-in Render Pipeline project to assets compatible with URP.
+The **Render Pipeline Converter** converts assets made for a Built-in Render Pipeline project to assets compatible with URP.

-* Upgrades assets from earlier URP versions to the current URP version.

 > **NOTE:** The conversion process makes irreversible changes to the project.
 Back up your project before the conversion.